What? How? Where? Questions on the brownfield housing push

 Housing could hold the key to Big Society comms challenge

 I’ve blogged before about suggestions that the Big Society is failing to cut through public confusion and apathy.
-Surveys have revealed that most people do not understand it, leaving those responsible for delivering the vision with a major challenge.
+Surveys suggest that most people do not understand it, leaving those responsible for delivering the vision with a major challenge.

 So it’s with interest that I started reading The report of the Commission on Big Society, published this month, which gets stuck into this issue in the opening paragraphs: